Mugo: Tannenbaum Pine

 Frequently asked questions

-- Yes.
-Pine — Mugo – 'Tannenbaum' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Mugo: Tannenbaum Pine is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 10–15 ft tall and 6–10 ft wide.